microsoft/maro/docs/source/scenarios/vm_scheduling.rst

   * sub_id: int.
 The subscription id of VMs.
   * deploy_id: int.
 The deployment id of VMs.
   * timestamp: int.
 The timestamp of VM's creation time.
   * vm_lifetime: int.
-The life time of VMs.
+The lifetime of VMs.
+Lifetime equals the deletion time - creation time (timestamp) + 1.
   * vm_deleted: int.
 The timestamp of VM's deletion time.
   * vm_category: int.
 The category of VMs.
 Currently, we have three categories of VM: